 John Hardin, Jr. was appointed to the board as a Purdue alumni representative on July 1, 1992.
 An alumnus of Purdue University, he earned a Bachelor of Science degree in agricultural economics in 1967.
 He was an International Farm Youth exchange student in New Zealand during the 1965-66 academic year.

 As owner of Hardin Farms, Mr. Hardin has hosted many distinguished guests, including Boris Yeltsin in 1989 and U.S. Secretary of Agriculture Edward Madigan in 1991.
 From 1996 to 2001, he was vice chair of the Agricultural Advisory Committee for Trade to the U.S. Trade Representative and U.S. Secretary of Agriculture, and he served on the Food Security Advisory Committee of USAID.
-He has also served as chairman of the Chicago Board of Trade Advisory Committee and vice chair of the World Trade Organization.
+He has also served as chairman of the Chicago Board of Trade Advisory Committee.

 Hardin is a trustee of the Farm Foundation, vice chair of the American Farmland Trust board of directors, past president of the National Pork Producers Council, and past chairman of the U.S. Meat Export Federation.
 Hardin also serves on the executive committee of the Indiana University-Purdue University Indianapolis (IUPUI) Board of Advisors.